Why did God ask Satan if he had considered His servant, Job? And did Satan choose to obey God in not killing Job?

 Ted's Response:

-Even Satan, God's arch-enemy, knows that he is limited by God in everything he does.
-Satan can "push the envelope" and cause only as much suffering, destruction, and death as God will allow him to do.
-I suspect that Satan tries to go beyond what God tells him that He will alow; but it is like trying to penetrate an impenetrable barrier, on Satan's part.
+Satan can "push the envelope" and cause only as much suffering, destruction, and death as God will permit him to bring about.
+Satan probably tries to go beyond what God tells him that He will allow; but it is like trying to penetrate an impenetrable barrier.
+Satan always will fail at this.

 It is true that the text also says that it was Satan who directly was responsible for Job's afflictions (Job 2:7).
 However, notice that the Lord Himself, speaking to Satan, stated that Job "maintains his integrity, though you incited me against him to ruin him without any reason" (2:3).
 This seems to indicate, then, that God Himself was behind Job's afflictions.